Global Branding: 9 Top Tips for Going International

 And that’s not all.
 You also must be vigilantly aware of cultural differences or regional standardisations that might not be glaringly obvious initially.

-For example, in Africa, it is commonplace for all product labels to display a clear picture of what’s inside.
+For example, in Africa, it is a commonplace for all product labels to display a clear picture of what’s inside.
 In places like Ethiopia, many consumers can’t read and rely on the picture for clarification – something that Gerber wasn’t aware of when they put a picture of a cute baby on their product’s label.

 For Gerber, this blunder resulted in a severe loss of sales and tarnished their brand’s reputation on the continent.